hallard/WeMos-Matrix-Shield/README.md

-# Basic WeMos ESP8266 WeMos Matrix Shield
+# Basic ESP8266 WeMos Matrix Shield for Digital Morphing Clock

 This shield is used to get simplify ESP8266 connectivity with a [WeMos][22] ESP8266 and nice matric RGB led.
 This idea came from excellent project called [Morphing Digital Clock][3] done by [HariFun][1] Instructable